What Is a Malunion Fracture?

 Will a displaced bone heal on its own?

-Sometimes, the displaced broken bones will heal straight over time.
+Sometimes, the displaced broken bones may heal straight over a period of time.
 But in most cases, the displaced bones need to be appropriately aligned before the cast, splint, or a brace is set on.
 It is called a reduction or “setting the bone.”

 Why does bone healing slow down?

-Many factors affect the healing process of bone.
-These include the movement of broken bone fragments, excessive weight, smoking, and drinking, which restricts the blood vessels and reduces blood flow.
-All these factors can directly affect your bone healing after a fracture.
+Malunion fracture causes: Many factors affect the healing process of bone.
+These include the movement of broken bone fragments, excessive weight, smoking, and drinking.
+All these factors may lead to narrowing of blood vessels and reduction in blood flow.
+They can directly affect your bone healing after a fracture.

-In contrast, if you maintain a diet rich in nutrients like dairy products, vegetables, cod liver oil, eggs, and calcium-rich supplements, it can boost your bone health and speed the healing process.
+If you take a diet rich in nutrients like dairy products, vegetables, cod liver oil, eggs, and calcium-rich supplements, it can boost your bone health and speed the healing process.

 Can we straighten the broken bones?